viniciusfelix1/ansible-my-machine/README.md

     - linter-ansible-syntax
     - linter-json-lint
     - linter-ui-default

-And a small version of cowsay that i use in my playbooks

 - [x] Working in Debian and Ubuntu
 - [ ] Working in CentOS and redhat